tom1092/Optimal-Logistic-Classification-Trees/README.md

 To replicate all the experiments of the paper you can run the main of each model and follow the instruction of the argparse helper.

-Please note that the list of the seed in the main function should change (simply uncomment) to run different experiments.
+Please note that the list of the seed in the main function should be edited (simply uncomment) to run different experiments.

 ## Datasets